Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Slack’s flexible, responsive grid layout also quickly adapts to various device sizes.
 They use a three-column layout on desktop and a single-column layout on mobile for elements like customer logos.

-It highlights and personalizes CTAs depending on where the user is accessing the site from: on desktop, it’s 'Try for free', and on mobile, it’s 'Get Slack for iOS'.
-This customized experience encourages users to take action.
+The layout highlights and personalizes the website’s CTA buttons, depending on where the user accesses the site from: on desktop, it’s 'Try for free', and on mobile, it’s 'Get Slack for iOS'.
+This customized experience encourages users to take action on the device they’re currently using.

 Source: Slack